SamZyskowski/ICS-427/README.md

 # Roles and Responsibilities

 James:  <br/>
-Refactoring of pages and report
+Refactoring of pages and report + wiki
   <br/>

 Jeff:   <br/>